Goodrum homers, Tigers rally late, beat White Sox 9-7 in 10 - Philly

 Shane Greene escaped a jam in the bottom half to earn his first save.
 He retired the first two batters before walking Omar Narvaez and hitting Nicky Delmonico, but struck out Yoan Moncada to end the game.

-Joe Jimenez (1-0) got the win with a scoreless inning in relief, and the Tigers came out on top even though Jordan Zimmermann struggled.
+Joe Jimenez (1-0) got his first major league win with a scoreless inning in relief, and the Tigers came out on top even though Jordan Zimmermann struggled.
 The right-hander gave up six runs and nine hits in 4 1/3 innings, but the Tigers improved to 2-4.

 Yolmer Sanchez had three hits and three RBIs for Chicago, while Matt Davidson scored four runs.
 James Shields gave up three runs and eight hits in five innings.